First-past-the-post voting: History

-Many countries that use first-past-the-post voting have active campaigns to switch to proportional representation (e.g. UK and Canada).
-Most modern democracies use some form of proportional representation.

 Naming

 The name first-past-the-post is a reference to a kind of gambling in horse races.
 In a first-past-the-post wager, bettors would choose the single horse they thought would be the first one to make it past the finishing post.
 In academic contexts, the rule is typically called first-preference plurality (FPP), which describes the rule's behavior more precisely, or simply plurality.

 Countries using FPP

 Legislatures elected exclusively by single-member plurality

 The following is a list of countries currently following the first-past-the-post voting system for their national legislatures.

 Map showing countries where the lower house or unicameral national legislature is elected by FPTP (red) or mixed systems using FPTP (pink – mixed majoritarian, purple/lavender – mixed proportional/compensatory).